SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![BPA Image 22](img/BPA-22.jpg)

-Now we will create a subscription that will capture all the messages that are being pushed out from the Integration Card from the Dead Message Queue.
+Now we will create a subscription that will capture all the messages that are being pushed out from the Integration Card.
+Messages are published from the Integration Card and then removed from the Queue.
+Add a Subscription by Clicking the “+Subscription” button and then add the subscription “sap.com/salesorder/rejected/V1”.
+Once messages are received into this Queue, they will be picked up by the Integration Flow that will augment the schema of the message.
+This iFlow will publish a message that will be used to activate the Business Process Automation process.

 ![BPA Image 24](img/BPA-24.jpg)

 Repeat the process to add another Queue called “SO_WF”.
+Add a subscription for “sap.com/bpasalesorder/rejected/V1”.
+The iFlow that enriches the SalesOrder publishes the new message using that topic.

 ![BPA Image 23](img/BPA-23.jpg)

 Next step to create the Rest Delivery Point and associated components.
+Navigate to the clients tab as shown on the left and then click the + Rest Delivery Point Button..
+The name of the RDP is “RDP1”.

 ![BPA Image 10](img/BPA-10.jpg)

-The name of the RDP is “RDP1”.
+You will now create a Rest Consumer that will be the target for your Events.

 ![BPA Image 11](img/BPA-11.jpg)

-You will now create a Rest Consumer that will be the target for your Events.
+ Enter “SO_WF_REST_CONSUMER” and press “Create”.

 ![BPA Image 12](img/BPA-12.jpg)

-Enter “SO_WF_REST_CONSUMER” and press “Create”.
+This is the screen that requires some attention to detail.
+For starters, if you notice in the first red highlighted box, it’s not the entire endpoint, this will come later.
+This is the address of your BPA service on BTP.
+Also take note of the Port and Http Method.
+The next section is the Authentication Scheme.
+You will need to select oAuth 2.0 Client Credentials.
+Once you have selected those, you will need to retrieve the oAuth specifics from the BTP Cockpit…specifically the Client ID and the Token URL.

 ![BPA Image 13](img/BPA-13.jpg)

-This is the screen that requires some attention to detail.
+Next you will create the connection between the Rest Consumer and the Queue that it will use.
+Select Queue Bindings and then click the “+Queue Binding”.

 ![BPA Image 14](img/BPA-14.jpg)

-Next you will create the connection between the Rest Consumer and the Queue that it will use.

 ![BPA Image 15](img/BPA-15.jpg)